Skip to main content

 Best Practices for OPSEC

-OPSEC applies risk management plans to detect potential threats and vulnerabilities before they are abused and pose business issues.
-A company can build and implement an effective and robust security plan by following the six best practices.
+OPSEC consulting process steps apply risk management plans to detect potential threats and vulnerabilities before they are abused and pose business issues.
+By following the six best practices, a company can build and implement an effective and robust security plan.

 1) Implement Specific Change Management Techniques

-Companies must put the right change management plans in place for staff members to follow in the case that network modifications are performed.
-All modifications must be controlled and managed so that companies can audit and monitor the alterations.
+Companies must put the right change management plans in place for staff members to follow in case network modifications are performed.
+All modifications must be controlled and managed so companies can audit and monitor the alterations.

 2) Deploy Least Privileged Access to Network Devices

 Allow the least access to network devices using authentication, authorization, and accounting (AAA).
-Employees must have the minimum access to resources, networks, and data to do their operations successfully.
-This involves applying the principle of least privilege, which makes sure that every program, process, and the user has the minimal privileges necessary to carry out their tasks.
+Employees must have the minimum access to resources, networks, and data to operate successfully.
+This involves applying the least privilege principle, which ensures that every program, process, and user has the minimal privileges necessary to carry out their tasks.

 3) Implement Dual Control

-Organizations must verify that the teams and individuals who manage security are not the same as those who work on your network.
+Organizations must verify that the teams and individuals who manage IT security operations differ from those who work on your network.
 This strategy protects against issues like conflicts of interest and others.

 4) Automation

-When it comes to business security, people are often the weakest links for data.
-In addition, Human errors can result in detail, mistakes, critical processes, and forgetting things.
+Regarding business security, people are often the weakest links for data.
+In addition, human errors can result in details, mistakes, critical processes, and forgetting things.
 Automation can reduce these errors.

 Data breaches frequently result from human error.
 It would help if you verified that strong passwords and two-factor authentication (2FA) are used on every user account and trained employees on potential phishing threats.
-VPNs should be used while transferring data or working remotely to ensure that the data is securely encrypted during transfer.
+VPNs should be used while transferring data or working remotely to ensure the data is securely encrypted.

 6) Disaster Recovery Planning and Incident Response

-Making a solid disaster plan and incident response plan in hand is a key component of any security defense.
-Even with operational solid security measures, you still need a plan for identifying risks, dealing with them, and mitigating the potential risks.
+Solid disaster and incident response plans are key components of any security defense.
+Even with operational technology security measures, you still need a plan for identifying risks, dealing with them, and mitigating the potential risks.

 Useful link: Cloud Security Automation: Best Practices, Strategy, and Benefits